Flyingfish812/p2myth/docs/Ship/Xavis.md

 > This main weapon reminds me of a saying: A mouthful of thick yellow phlegm is more threatening than an atomic bomb.

+> Xavius, antagonist in *World of Warcraft*, the Nightmare Lord.

 <img src="/ships/ship_85.png" style={{zoom:1}}/>

 ## Basic Info